3 Green Smoothies That Are OK To Drink Every Day

 Yes, absolutely if you are sensitive to the ingredients used.
 Use what you know your body responds well to and if you experiment, try only one new veggie or ingredient at a time.
 Isolate it so you can easily track the culprit.

 Got thyroid conditions or IBS?
-A word of caution, cruciferous vegetables such as bok choy, broccoli, cabbage, cauliflower, kale and watercress all contain compounds called, goitrogens.
+A word of caution, cruciferous vegetables such as Bok Choy, broccoli, cabbage, cauliflower, kale and watercress all contain compounds called, goitrogens.
 These are known to disrupt thyroid function in some people.
-Goitrogens interfere with iodine uptake and hormone production within the thyroid gland and be a triggering food.
-Cooking the above foods (as they really are super healthy) can reduce the effect that cruciferous vegetables have on the thyroid gland.
+Goitrogens interfere with iodine uptake and hormone production within the thyroid gland and be a triggering food for those with stomach or digestive issues.
+Cooking the these foods (as they really are super healthy) can make a difference and help reduce the disruptive effect cruciferous vegetables have on those sensitive.

 If you choose to simply avoid (the above) or are on a AIP Diet, test and try micro-greens or dandelion, and include selenium-rich foods in your blender to boost your selenium levels.
 Selenium helps support thyroid hormone production.
 Its found in Brazil nuts, sunflower seeds, eggs, and legumes.
 Yes, you can add all of these to smoothies.

-It's important to be mindful when adding sugars, carbohydrates, or fats to your blender, that you don't overdo it on too many calories in one meal.
-Trust me, it is so easy to over do it in the name of eating healthier.
-And plantbased green smoothies are no different.
+The answer has two parts.
+It's important to be mindful when adding sugars, carbohydrates, or fats to your blender that you don't overdo it on too many calories in one meal.
+Trust me, it is so easy to do this in the name of eating healthier.
+You can pile on the healthy ingredients with Instagram-worthy toppings and before you know it, your smoothie has as many calories and a super-sized Big Mac Meal or even more!

-I recommend enjoying a green smoothie 3-4 times a week, or every day but only if you are making sure you vary the ingredients each time.
-For instance, if you enjoy an almond milk, avocado kale based smoothie on Monday, make sure you switch it up and have a coconut water, mango and arugula based one the next day.
-Yes, you could safely have a green smoothie every day, but you need to vary the greens, the milk and the fruits to provide your body with a broad spectrum of nutrients throughout the week.
+To keep things balance, I generally recommend enjoying a green smoothie 3-4 times a week, or every other day BUT only if you are making sure you vary the ingredients each time.
+For instance, if you enjoy an almond milk, avocado kale based smoothie on Monday, make sure you switch it up and have a coconut water, mango and arugula based one on Wednesday.
+Yes, technically you could safely have a green smoothie every day, but it is so important to vary the greens you use, the milk and even the fruits to give your body a broad spectrum of nutrients throughout the week.
+Remember, healthy is all about balance, right!

 You Might Like: